awsdocs/amazon-opensearch-service-developer-guide/doc_source/what-is-amazon-elasticsearch-service.md

 With AWS, you pay only for what you use\.
 For Amazon ES, you pay for each hour of use of an EC2 instance and for the cumulative size of any EBS storage volumes attached to your instances\.
 [Standard AWS data transfer charges](https://aws.amazon.com/ec2/pricing/) also apply\.

 However, a notable data transfer exception exists\.
-If you use zone awareness, Amazon ES does not bill for traffic between the two Availability Zones in which the domain resides\.
+If you use [zone awareness](es-managedomains.md#es-managedomains-zoneawareness), Amazon ES does not bill for traffic between the two Availability Zones in which the domain resides\.
 Significant data transfer occurs within a domain during shard allocation and rebalancing\.
 Amazon ES neither meters nor bills for this traffic\.

 For full pricing details, see [Amazon Elasticsearch Service Pricing](https://aws.amazon.com/elasticsearch-service/pricing/)\.
-For information on charges incurred during configuration changes, see [[ERROR] BAD/MISSING LINK TEXT](es-managedomains.md#es-managedomains-config-charges)\.
+For information about charges incurred during configuration changes, see [Charges for Configuration Changes](es-managedomains.md#es-managedomains-config-charges)\.

 If you qualify for the AWS Free Tier, you receive up to 750 hours per month of use with the `t2.micro.elasticsearch` or `t2.small.elasticsearch` instance types\.
 You also receive up to 10 GB of Amazon EBS storage \(Magnetic or General Purpose\)\.
 For more information, see [AWS Free Tier](http://aws.amazon.com/free/)\.